- Camping Uses for Dental Floss

 The second thing we would do was to make sure they were not sleeping directly on the ground.
 It is amazing how much wicking power the cold ground has and once you have pushed out the insulating air from your clothes and sleeping bag, the ground just pulls away your body heat.
 In doing so, we always made sure to follow the guidelines from emsafety and had our sleeping bags were sitting on top of a foam sleeping mat at least.

 While most of these strategies are still used, my husband, son, and myself have somewhat detoured our approach to cold weather sleeping.

 Completely Naked Approach Cold Weather Sleeper

 The first cold weather sleeping my husband and I participated in was a Boy Scout camp outing.
 As we were getting ready to bed down for the night, my husband looked over at me and said, “What are you doing?”
 Well, I was getting ready to slide down into my 32 degree Fahrenheit sleep bag with my clothes on.
 My husband looked at me and explained to me how and why I need to get into that bag in my birthday suit.
 Well………taking to what he had told me to heart, I did.
-Ok, it ended up being the worst sleep I have ever had.
+Ok, it ended up being the worst sleep I have ever had (not including the adjustment period I went through when my husband started using his BiPAP machine).
 On the other hand, my husband woke up bright-eyed and bushy tailed the next morning.
 The “sleep in your birthday suit” concept worked for him but not me.
 As I was talking to someone about it, they said they had heard of sleeping with your first layer on aka long underwear.
 The next night, I did this with the same results.
 In conclusion, I understand that your body heat is supposed to heat up the sleeping bag but no thank you on my end.

 Half and Half Approach Cold Weather Sleeper